mrhappynice/mhnos/demos/README.md

 Add files:

-- Drag and drop files onto the desktop to upload into the current directory.
+- **Upload Files**: Type `upload` to open the native file picker and select one or more files.
+They will be saved to your current directory.
+- **Upload Folders**: Type `upload folder` to select a directory.
+This preserves the folder structure and uploads all files inside.
-- Use `edit /path/file.txt` to create or edit a file.
+- **Create**: Use `edit /path/file.txt` to create or edit a file manually.
-- Use `mkdir /path/folder` for new folders.
+- **Make Dirs**: Use `mkdir /path/folder` for new folders.

 Search files: